 |Go to the EAC > Mail flow > Rules.|

 How the approval process works

-When someone sends a message to a person or group that requires approval, if they're using Outlook Web Access, they're notified that their message might be delayed.
+When someone sends a message to a person or group that requires approval, if they're using Outlook on the web (formerly known as Outlook Web App), they're notified that their message might be delayed.